Here is an infograph you may refer to as a fast and easy guide

 - Advise your student to visit the Career Services office.
 Career Development Coaches help your student with resumes, cover letters, LinkedIn accounts, interviewing preparation, “soft skills,” and much more, through workshops, events, and coaching sessions.

-- All Student Employment information and forms are available on the Student Employment website.
+- All Student Employment information and forms are available under Forms & Documents.